NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 <div class="exercise-end"></div>

 If you've done any web development before, the syntax should feel familiar here.
 You select two UI components by their tag names (Page and TextField), and then apply a handful of CSS rules as name/value pairs.
 NativeScript does not support all CSS properties because it is not possible to replicate some of them in native apps without causing performance issues.
 A [full list of the CSS properties that are supported](http://docs.nativescript.org/styling#supported-properties) are listed in the NativeScript docs.

+> **NOTE**: In NativeScript, a single `<Page>` UI element wraps the `template` of every page-level Angular component, which you’ll learn about when we introduce routing later in this guide.
+For now, just know that a `<Page>` exists as the parent of your `AppComponent`’s template, and that you can target that `<Page>` with CSS as you would with any other UI element.

 Although often you want CSS rules to apply equally to your iOS and Android app, occasionally it makes sense to apply a CSS rule to only one platform.
 For example, iOS text fields frequently have borders around them, but Android text fields do not.
 Let's look at how to make platform-specific style changes in NativeScript.